rchrdwllm/tip-registration/README.md

 (So far na mga napansin q)

 -   [ ] Email inputs accept any string input (must be "@" followed by domain)
+-   [ ] Wait yung steps 1 and 2 from Micha then ipag-connect ang everything